Password Hygiene

 Multi Factor Authentication

 Multi Factor Authentication (MFA) or Two-Factor Authentication (2FA) is a feature increasingly offered by websites these days.
 When a website account is protected with MFA, then you must provide multiple (two usually) forms of identity in order to access the account.
 The first is your password as usual, and the second is generally a random six digit number displayed on your smartphone.
 This way, if a hacker managed to figure out your password, they would be unable to access your account because they would not have your smartphone and so could not get the six digit number.
-There are ways around this, but generally the attackers will just move on.
+There are crafty ways around this, but unless you are being specifically targeted, the attackers will generally just move on.

 Setting up 2FA is not entirely painless.
 It must be done correctly lest you lose access to your own accounts. e.g. Authorizing your phone to be the security token, creating emergency backup code keys, setting up alternate email address for account recovery, etc. This is where an I.T. pro like me comes in.
 I know how to set these up properly to keep you safe!